colonel-blimp/zebra3-module-presets/README.md

 It Zebra 3's module preset popup supported nested folders in module preset popups, this wouldn't a problem.
 But for now (Z3 beta rev 20399), it doesn't.
 If a later revision adds that capability, it will open doors to many more presets and _much_ better organization for many modules.

 ## What's missing

 There currently remain **~~2~~** (**0?**) module directories without any .h2p presets:
 - ~~CPUBurner~~\*
 - ~~OscFX~~\*

-\* = (Although `OscFx/` and `CPUBurner/` folders exist under `Zebra3.data/Modules/`, I haven't seen any indication that it's actrually possible to save/load presets for individual Oscillator FX or the CPU Burner.)
+\* = (Although `OscFx/` and `CPUBurner/` folders exist under `Zebra3.data/Modules/`, I haven't seen any indication that it's actually possible to save/load presets for individual Oscillator FX or the CPU Burner.)

-## Installation
+## Installing

 Merge these module preset folders under `Zebra3.data/Modules/`